SharePoint/sp-dev-docs/docs/schema/configuration-element-site.md

 SharePoint Online | SharePoint Server 2013

-Specifies the lists and modules used in creating a SharePoint Foundation Web site that is based on the [site definition configuration](http://msdn.microsoft.com/library/0d76bceb-7ffa-444a-98cf-0fa1d60a1aa3(Office.15).aspx) represented by the **Configuration** element.
+Specifies the lists and modules used in creating a SharePoint Foundation website that is based on the [site definition configuration](http://msdn.microsoft.com/library/0d76bceb-7ffa-444a-98cf-0fa1d60a1aa3(Office.15).aspx) represented by the **Configuration** element.
 These elements also represent configurations in [Web